PierreGode/MMM-next-episode/README.md

 ![example QR code](img/screenshotqrcode.png)

-Scan the QR code from your mirror and a empy page will show.
+Scan the QR code from your mirror and a empty page will show.

 **Note: Edit the link and replace USERNAME and PASSWORD**.